 You’ve read the books, gone to school, gone through assessment, raised money, worked and reworked your vision statement, found a place to meet and made it through launch.
 Congratulations, you’ve planted your church!

 You thought the most difficult stage was over, right?

-While the beginning stage of a church plant presents lots of challenges, I’ve found that as your church matures the decisions and leadership pressure only intensifies.
+While the beginning stage of a church plant presents lots of challenges, I’ve found that as your church matures, the decisions and leadership pressure only intensify.
 It is sort of like raising kids.
-When they are little it is physically demanding, but once your kids discover a world outside of your four walls, the parenting challenges, decisions and consequences intensify.
+When they are little it is physically demanding, but once your kids discover a world outside of your four walls, the parenting challenges, decisions, and consequences intensify.
 Your 15-year-old daughter in a bikini is much different than your 2-year-old in one.

 When it comes to church planting and leading a church there are numerous examples of this principle but none more vivid than this: hiring staff.
 In the early stages of a church plant it is you and maybe one or two other people.
 You’ve likely known these people for a long time.
 You are all on the same page (hopefully).
 The interview process consisted of years of working together in another context so there were few unknowns.

 As your church begins to grow the inevitable process of hiring staff will come.
 And, regardless of whether you hire “in-house” (the candidate is someone who has volunteered in your church) or you go “outside,” there are some constants that should not be glossed over.